 5. Is there an application deadline?

 LIU Global enjoys a rolling admissions policy and accepts applications for the spring (January) and fall (September) semesters.
 Applicants wishing to apply to LIU Global are responsible for submitting a completed application and ensuring that all supplemental materials are received by the Office of Admissions.
-If you wish to be considered for a Merit and/or Dean's Lead-Serve scholarship, please apply by December 1 for fall entry and October 1 for spring entry.

 6. What do I need to submit in order to complete my application?